LosOleksandr/crew-red-test-task/README.md

-# Code Red Test Task
+# Crew Red Test Task

 This project is a component library built with React, TypeScript, and Tailwind CSS.
 It uses Storybook for component development and testing.